marcolagos/drive-assist/README.md

-# Autonomous Vehicle Project
+# Drive Assist Feature

-An autonomous car that utilizes a BeagleBone and a camera to navigate along a blue taped path, programmed follow the path while maintaining a consistent speed, navigating turns, and coming to a brief stop at stop signs or red papers on the ground.
+A car with drive assist that utilizes a BeagleBone and a camera to navigate along a blue taped path, programmed follow the path while maintaining a consistent speed, navigating turns, and coming to a brief stop at stop signs or red papers on the ground.

 ## Tuning Control Parameters